-The competitive scenario of the Italian fixed telecommunications market is also characterised by the presence, in addition to TIM, of operators such as Wind-Tre, Fastweb, Vodafone, Tiscali, which highlight business models focused on different market segments.
+The competitive scenario of the Italian fixed telecommunications market is also characterised by the presence, in addition to TIM, of operators such as WindTre, Fastweb, Vodafone, Tiscali, which show business models focused on different market segments.
+2020 saw Sky's entry into the ultrabroadband connectivity sector with the Sky WiFi offer.